DavidLeeR/CCC-kontracts/README.md

 -for smart contracts, see "contracts"

--for test suites written in JavaScript, see "tests"
+-for test suites written in JavaScript, see "test"